natedey/RINRUS/bin/README.md

 python3 $HOME/git/RINRUS/bin/pymol_protonate.py -pdb res_N.pdb -ignore_ids "A:300,A:301,A:302"

 # All arguments for pymol_scripts
--pdb FILE           pdb of model to be protonated -ignore_ids CH:ID   fragment(s) to exclude from protonation (e.g. all seed fragments) -ignore_ats ATOMS   atom name(s) to exclude (e.g. "ND1,NE2" to avoid changing histidine protonation.
+-pdb FILE               pdb of model to be protonated -ignore_ids CH:ID       fragment(s) to exclude from protonation (e.g. all seed fragments) -ignore_atoms CH:ID:AT  specific atom(s) to exclude from protonation (e.g. A:25:C+O,A:25:N)
+-ignore_atnames ATOMS   atom type(s) to exclude (e.g. "ND1,NE2" to avoid changing histidine protonation.
 Be very careful with this!)
 ```

-The "ignore_ids" and "ignore_ats" flags are used to specify residue IDs and atom types that should not be protonated.
+The "ignore_ids", "ignore_atoms" and "ignore_atnames" flags are used to specify residue IDs, specific atoms and atom types that should not be protonated.
 You will most likely want to put the seed fragments in the "ignore_ids" list, otherwise PyMOL might reprotonate your noncanonical amino acids/substrate molecules (and make very poor decisions).
 By default the script avoids re-protonating the end nitrogens in arginine (NH1 and NH2).
-If you use "ignore_ats" to avoid any other atom types (for example the nitrogens in histidine side chains), check your models carefully before proceeding!
+If you use "ignore_ats" to avoid any other atom types generally (for example the nitrogens in histidine side chains), check your models carefully before proceeding!

 ## 4. Generating input files